Turkey–Ukraine relations: Economic relations

 Economic relations between Ukraine and Turkey have developed dynamically since 1991.
 Bilateral trade volume rose from around US$4.8 billion in 2019 to US$7.3 billion in 2023.
 Turkey ratified a bilateral free trade agreement in August 2024, which provides for the mutual abolition of customs duties on 95% of goods and is expected to increase bilateral trade volume to over US$10 billion.

 Even before the agreement came into force, both countries enjoyed lively trade relations.
 Ukraine traditionally exports mainly raw materials and agricultural products (grain, oilseeds, metals) to Turkey, while Turkish industrial products (machinery, vehicles, textiles, chemical products) and consumer goods are supplied to Ukraine.
-Turkish companies are actively involved in infrastructure development in Ukraine: around 600 Turkish companies have invested there, with a total investment of approximately US$3 billion.
-Many Turkish companies are particularly active in the construction sector.
+Turkish companies are actively involved in infrastructure development in Ukraine.
+Approximately 600 Turkish companies have made investments in Ukraine, estimated at approximately US$3 billion, with many Turkish companies being particularly active in the construction sector.
 Thanks to visa-free travel introduced in 2017, 1.6 million Ukrainians visited Turkey in 2019, making them one of the largest groups of foreign tourists.